The Verb BE

 My coat is wet.
 My coat got wet.

-(The use of the verb BE with adjectives and prepositions is described in the section Idioms.
-See the file BE with Adjectives Short List.)
+(The use of the verb BE with adjectives is described in the section Idioms.
+See BE with Adjectives Short List.)

 BE as an auxiliary verb